Column01/ED-Installations-Dumper/README.md

 The workflow for generating a dump is somewhat manual at this time.
 This could be automated using a batch/shell script to run the scripts or programmatically using python if you'd like

-**NOTE:** This process will use a reasonable amount of disk space (at the time of writing, approximately ~40-50GB of free space is required)
+**NOTE:** This process will use a reasonable amount of disk space, as of writing its between 5-10GB of disk space needed

 ### Index edgalaxydata